asecurityteam/awsconfig-filterd/README.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview

 AWS Config provides a detailed view of the configuration of AWS resources, potentially across multiple AWS accounts, and can provide a stream of configuration change events via an SNS topic which publishes to SQS.
 However, much of the data produced by Config may be unnecessary for many use cases.
-The awsconfig-filterd service provides an API which accepts the SQS payload, applies filters to remove configuration change events based on resource type, and outputs the filtered events to a queue, where they may be consumed by other services which are only interested in a subset of the AWS Config data.
+The awsconfig-filterd service provides an API which accepts the SQS payload, applies filters to remove configuration change events based on resource type, and POSTs the filtered events to an HTTP endpoint, where they may be consumed by other services which are only interested in a subset of the AWS Config data.

 <a id="markdown-quick-start" name="quick-start"></a>
 ## Quick Start